Crisis and Emergency Preparedness

 • Know with whom and where your child is always.

-• Prearrange a place where your children should go in the event you are delayed and are not home at the end of the school day.
+• Prearrange a place your children should go if you are delayed and are not home at the end of the school day.

 • Remind your child to always report any suspicious persons or activity to a trusted adult.